msveshnikov/autocode-ai/README.md

 -   Develop a natural language processing feature for converting user stories to code
 -   Create a collaborative mode for team-based AI-assisted development
 -   Develop a code migration assistant for updating legacy codebases

+## TODO

+-   send package.json content (or other package file for c#, java, etc) to Missing Dependencies checker